mpusz/wg21-papers/src/2XXXR0_a_motivation_scope_and_plan_for_a_physical_quantities_and_units_library.md

 The most famous and probably the most expensive example in the software engineering domain is the Mars Climate Orbiter that in 1999 failed to enter Mars orbit and crashed while entering its atmosphere [@MARS_ORBITER].
-This is not the only example here.
+This is one of many examples here.
 People tend to confuse units quite often.
 We see similar errors occurring in various domains over the years:

-- On October 12, 1492, Christopher Columbus unintentionally discovered America because during his travel preparations, he mixed the Arabic mile with a Roman mile, which led to the wrong estimation of the equator and his expected travel distance [@COLUMBUS]
+- On October 12, 1492, Christopher Columbus unintentionally discovered America because, during his travel preparations, he mixed the Arabic mile with a Roman mile, which led to the wrong estimation of the equator and his expected travel distance [@COLUMBUS].
 - In 1628, a new warship, Vasa, accidentally had an asymmetrical hull (being thicker on the port side than the starboard side), which was one of the reasons for her sinking less than a mile into her maiden voyage, with the death of 30 people on board.
 This asymmetry could be caused by the usage of